tutek1/DTLabs/08_UI/lab08.md

 2. **Set** the text to `Start New Game`
 3. **Repeat** 2 more times with `Continue Game` and `Exit Game`

-Furthermore, you can style the buttons as you like using the `Theme Overrides` or by making a whole `Theme` **resource**, which is useful when creating an UI-heavy game. `Themes` allow you to define the **style of all UI elements** with a complex yet easy to use interactive editor.
+Furthermore, you can style the buttons as you like using the `Theme Overrides` or by making a whole `Theme` **resource**, which is useful when creating a UI-heavy game. `Themes` allow you to define the **style of all UI elements** with a complex yet easy-to-use interactive editor.

 ![](img/ThemeSettings.png)